-- a) Students will be issued with a Mid-Course Report in Term 2 and a Final HSC Report in Term 3. - b) For the purpose of reporting (and ranking for HSC) a student studying an extension course will be regarded as studying two separate courses; a 2Unit course and an extension course in that subject. - c) Positions in a 2Unit course will include all extension students studying that subject. - d) Presentation Day awards are based on a student's performance over the whole year.
+a) Students will be issued with a Mid-Course Report in Term 2 and a Final HSC Report in Term 3.

+b) For the purpose of reporting (and ranking for HSC) a student studying an extension course will be regarded as studying two separate courses; a 2Unit course and an extension course in that subject.

+c) Positions in a 2Unit course will include all extension students studying that subject.

+d) Presentation Day awards are based on a student's performance over the whole year.
 Their overall assessment mark will be used to rank students in each course.
-Students who place first in a course will receive an award to acknowledge their academic achievement at the Presentation Day Awards Assembly. - e) To be eligible for the Principal's Award for Academic Excellence, students must have been consistently ranked in the top five places of the courses they have studied.
+Students who place first in a course will receive an award to acknowledge their academic achievement at the Presentation Day Awards Assembly.

+e) To be eligible for the Principal's Award for Academic Excellence, students must have been consistently ranked in the top five places of the courses they have studied.
 Points are then allocated as follows and totalled to give an aggregate score.

-'''

-1^{st} = 5 points, 2^{nd} = 4 points, 3^{rd} = 3 points, 4^{th} = 2 points and 5^{th} = 1 point

-'''
+$1^{st} = 5$ points, $2^{nd} = 4$ points, $3^{rd} = 3$ points, $4^{th} = 2$ points and $5^{th} = 1$ point a) Students with special education needs work towards syllabus outcomes identified through a collaborative curriculum planning process.
+They will be given a range of opportunities to demonstrate achievement of these outcomes.
+Some students with special education needs will require adjustments to assessment activities to enable them to complete the task.
+This will ensure they have an equitable opportunity to demonstrate what they know and what they can do.